libresh/libre.sh/README.md

 To install it, follow instructions in `INSTALL.md`.

-### What is LibrePaaS
+### What is libre.sh

-LibrePaaS is a little framework to host Docker.
+libre.sh is a little framework to host Docker.
 It is simple and modular and respect the convention over configuration paradigm.

 This is aimed at Hosters to manage a huge amount of different web application, and a quantity of domain names related with emails and so on.